erbsland-dev/erbsland-unittest/doc/chapters/cmake-integration.rst

 CMake Integration
 =================

-*Erbsland UnitTest* offers a straightforward CMake integration, enabling you to create unit tests with minimal additional effort.
+*Erbsland Unit Test* offers a straightforward CMake integration, enabling you to create unit tests with minimal additional effort.
 We suggest using the following directory structure for your CMake project:

 .. code-block:: none